Reductions of modular Galois representations of Slope (2,3)

-Inside $V$ the compact group $\cG_{\Q_p}$ stabilizes a lattice upon which, by the Brauer-Nesbitt principle, the \emph{semisimplified} induced representation $\Vb$ of $\cG_{\Q_p}$ over $\Fb_p$ does not depend ($\Vb$ is the \emph{mod $p$ reduction} of $V$).
-Let $V_{k,a_p}$ be the crystalline representation of weight $k$ and eigenvalue $a_p$, that is, the crystalline representation attached to the (admissible) $\phi$-module of basis $\{e_1, e_2\}$ whose Frobenius $\phi$ and filtration $V_\bullet$ is given (as in \cite[Paragraph 2.3]{Berger:LanglandsPadique}) by
+Inside $V$ the compact group $\cG_{\Q_p}$ stabilizes a lattice.
+The (induced) representation of $\cG_{\Q_p}$ on the \emph{semisimplified} mod $p$ reduction $\Vb$ of $V$ over $\Fb_p$, by the Brauer-Nesbitt principle, is independent of the choice of this lattice.
+Let $V_{k,a_p}$ be the crystalline representation of weight $k$ and eigenvalue $a_p$, that is, the crystalline representation attached to the (admissible) $\phi$-module of basis $\{e_1, e_2\}$ whose Frobenius $\phi$ and filtration $V_\bullet$ is given by